 After six months we were sure that house sitting and the nomadic lifestyle was right for us, but we still had the issue of how would we fund it.
 Of course, house sitting provides a tremendous saving on accommodation costs, but there are still many associated expenses.
 Travel from one continent to another can be expensive, especially when you are tied to dates and seasons, and cost of living can be more, depending where you go.
 We’ve learned over time to plan the logistics of our trips carefully, which does help minimise costs.

 Our short-term solution came from a friend who suggested we follow in his footsteps and teach English to Chinese students, in Shenzhen, China.
 He explained how the opportunities were endless and the pay extremely good.
 So that’s exactly what we ended up doing.
 We sold the RV, went back to the UK and got ourselves a couple of house sits, while we studied for our TEFL qualifications and organized visas for China.

 The final piece of the puzzle slotted into place, when after an amazing year in China, the school we were working for offered us jobs teaching “online”.
 Now we could earn anywhere we had a stable internet connection.
-This was perfect, we now had a year of savings, and the ability to continue earning enough to support ourselves while house sitting full-time.
+This was perfect, we now had a year of savings, and the ability to continue earning enough to support ourselves while full-time.
 Better still, we calculated this could be achieved by each working only 30 hours a month!